Visiting the Waimate District

 Waimate is a genuine old-style Kiwi country town beneath the Hunters Hills.
 Immerse yourself in the relaxed country atmosphere and visit the Edwardian buildings, historic churches and gorgeous public gardens and reserves.

-Victoria Park, at the end of Queen Street beneath the 1893 avenue of oaks, has superb flower displays, a wallaby enclosure, a fantastic new playground (2017), a velodrome and soundshell, and plenty of lovely spots for a picnic.
+Victoria Park, at the end of Queen Street beneath the 1893 avenue of oaks, has superb flower displays, a wallaby enclosure, a fantastic new playground designed by kids (2017), a velodrome and soundshell, and plenty of lovely spots for a picnic.
 Knottingley Park, on the outskirts of town, is perfect for a parkland walk with your dog in the stunning arboretum.

 Wallabies were imported to Waimate for the fur trade back in the 1800s, and - unfortunately for our farmers - they love it here!
 Visit Enkledoovery Corner to feed the pet wallabies, or see them at Victoria Park.